 Skip to Content

-20 Amazing Things To Do In Icy Strait Point
+20 Amazing Things To Do In Icy Strait Point, Alaska

 Orca Dream bronze statue in Icy Strait Point

 One word of caution, Icy Strait Point isn’t particularly wheelchair or scooter friendly.
-As we disembarked the cruise ship, there were large areas of gravel to cross before we could reach the wooden boardwalk that followed the waterfront.
+As we disembarked the cruise ship, there were large areas of gravel to cross before we could reach the waterfront wooden boardwalk.

-Depending on your budget, there are many options for things to do in Icy Strait Point.
-If you’re trying to save money on your Alaska cruise, here are some things to do for free or nearly free.
+Depending on your budget, there are many options for things to do in Icy Strait Point, Alaska.
+If you’re trying to save money on your Alaska cruise, here are some complimentary things to do or cost very little.

 1. Ride The Transporter Gondola

 There are two gondolas in Icy Strait Point.
-The free transporter has green gondola cars and takes guests from Wilderness landing to Adventure Landing.
+The complimentary Icy Strait gondola has green cars and takes guests from Wilderness landing to Adventure Landing.

 The installation of the transporter has made the Wilderness Landing zone a vehicle-free area.
 Each transporter car carries up to eight guests and is wheelchair and scooter friendly.